misken/c19/mychime/sim_chime_scenario_runner/README.md

 ## sim_chime_scenario_runner

-**Note Monday 2020-04-06** - this script uses the `penn_chem.cli` module and right now the CLI is a little out of sync with the web app.
-The two most recently added parameters `mitigation-date` and `current-date` haven't yet made it into the CLI on the `develop` branch.
-It looks like a fix was done yesterday and that it should get merged shortly.
-For myself, I just hacked in the two new parameters into the arg parser in `cli.py` until the fix goes live (just copied and modifed the `add_argument` line from one of the other date args).
+A simple Python module for working with the penn_chime model from the command line or as importable functions.

-Here's a Jupyter notebook showing its use: [using_sim_chime_scenario_runner.ipynb](https://github.com/misken/c19/blob/master/mychime/scenario_runner/using_sim_chime_scenario_runner.ipynb)
+* A Jupyter notebook demo showing its use: [using_sim_chime_scenario_runner.ipynb](https://github.com/misken/c19/blob/master/mychime/sim_chime_scenario_runner/demos/using_sim_chime_scenario_runner.ipynb)

-A simple Python module for working with the penn_chime model
+**Note**: Assumes that you've pip installed `penn_chime` per https://github.com/CodeForPhilly/chime/pull/249 from a local clone of the chime repo.

-that:
+* assumes that you've pip installed `penn_chime` either per https://github.com/CodeForPhilly/chime/pull/249 from a local clone of the chime repo or from pypi if it's eventually put up there

-* assumes that you've pip installed `penn_chime` per https://github.com/CodeForPhilly/chime/pull/249 from a local clone of the chime repo
+* [OPTIONAL] You can do a `pip install .` from the directory containing setup.py if you want to install into a virtual environment
 * allows running simulations from command line (like cli.py in penn_chime)
 * is importable so can also run simulations via function call
 * includes a few additional command line (or passable) arguments, including: